 Where can you drink mint tea with a mountain guide, haggle over jewellery with a friendly-faced street merchant and get up close with a snake charmer all in a few days?
 Well, Marrakech obviously; the Red City in the desert which transports you to a world of noise, heat and imitable charm.
-Here are our guide to Marrakech tours that you can’t miss!
+Here are our guide to Marrakech tours that you have to add to any Morocco itinerary!

 Ideally mid-March to May (spring) or September to November (autumn) since summer in Morocco can be brutal, with temperatures soaring to 45C, that’s over 110F!
 Either way, do make sure you pack both summer and maybe some warmer clothes – if travelling into the mountains or overnight it can be pretty chilly, particularly if you’re out on a desert tour!

 Looking for flights to Marrakech?
 Check out the latest deals on Skyscanner!